20Harsha/365-data-science-challenge/README.md

 # 365-data-science-challenge
-To create dashboard for Student’s Engagement Analysis
+To create dashboard to analyze Student’s Engagement with the 365 data science platform

 # Method:
 * Data Collection: 365 data science provided a MYSQL database of 11 tables.